Skip to Content

 Can the court order one partner to pay spousal support to the other when a meretricious relationship ends?

-There is no legal authority for a court to order one partner to pay spousal maintenance to the other after a meretricious relationship dissolves.
+A court has no legal authority to order one partner to pay spousal maintenance to the other after a meretricious relationship dissolves.

 An attorney who is specifically knowledgeable about meretricious relationship cases and other laws that impact unmarried couples will be able to help you prepare written agreements that will bind both partners and protect your wishes should your relationship end.
-These cohabitation agreements, similar to a prenuptial or postnuptial agreement, will allow you and your partner to make your own decisions about how your property should be divided rather than relying on a judge to make these divisions for you.
+Similar to a prenuptial or postnuptial agreement, these cohabitation agreements will allow you and your partner to decide how your property should be divided rather than relying on a judge to make these divisions for you.

 What if my partner and I have children together?

-If you have been raising children with your partner, it is critical that you consult with an attorney knowledgeable about family law and how it applies to families where the partners are unmarried.
+If you have been raising children with your partner, you must consult with an attorney knowledgeable about family law and how it applies to families where the partners are unmarried.
 For heterosexual couples, the Parentage Act applies.
 An action brought under the Parentage Act can establish the legal parentage of a child, set child support, and provide for a parenting plan.

 While the law has recently developed to provide special protections for same-sex partners and their children, this is a new and developing area of the law.
-If you and your partner are of the same gender, it is imperative that you have an experienced family law attorney sensitive to LGBT parenting issues to help you establish the non-biological parent’s parental rights.
-Once these rights are established, your attorney can help you develop a parenting plan that will determine the residential schedule of the children and how much monthly child support will need to be paid by the other partner.
+If you and your partner are of the same gender, you must have an experienced family law attorney sensitive to LGBT parenting issues to help you establish the non-biological parent’s parental rights.
+Once these rights are established, your attorney can help you develop a parenting plan to determine the children's residential schedule and how much monthly child support will need to be paid by the other partner.

 Are all attorneys equally able to help me with my meretricious relationship case?

-Before choosing your attorney, you should first make certain that the attorney has the knowledge, sensitivity, and resources to successfully represent you in your meretricious relationship case.
+Before choosing your attorney, you should ensure that the attorney has the knowledge, sensitivity, and resources to represent you successfully in your meretricious relationship case.
 Regardless of your sexual orientation, gay or heterosexual, you deserve attorneys who understand your specific concerns and have experience advising parties in meretricious relationships and helping them resolve their disputes.

 Please contact us for a consultation appointment.
-Whether it be at the beginning of your relationship or the end, and whether it be preparing amicable cohabitation agreements or representing you in complex litigation, McKinley Irvin stands ready and willing to help you protect your property rights, establish your parental rights, and secure your financial future.
+Whether at the beginning or end of your relationship, preparing amicable cohabitation agreements, or representing yourself in complex litigation, McKinley Irvin stands ready and willing to help you protect your property, establish your parental rights, and secure your financial future.

-If you are looking for a skilled family lawyer in Washington, we encourage you to speak with a member of the legal team at McKinley Irvin.
-Our lawyers are highly qualified, capable, and have more than two decades of experience helping thousands of clients throughout Seattle and across the state.
+If you are looking for a skilled family lawyer in Washington, we encourage you to speak with a legal team member at McKinley Irvin.
+Our lawyers are highly qualified and capable and have over two decades of experience helping thousands of clients throughout Seattle and the state.

 Further Reading: